philippe86220/-UNO-Q-WebRadio-Modulino-Buttons-LCD-Linux-Audio-/README.md

 - MPU (Linux): audio, logic, state
 - App Lab: used only to start the application

 Once started, the system runs entirely on the UNO Q.
+App Lab is not part of the runtime system.
+It is only used to deploy and start the application.

 ---